abhijithsnair1111/Power-BI-Sales-Dashboard-Basic/README.md

-# Electroniccs Store Sales Performance Dashboard - Power BI (Basic)
+# Electronics Store Sales Performance Dashboard - Power BI (Basic)
 Welcome to the **Electronics Store Power BI Sales Dashboard Project**💡

 This basic Power BI dashboard creation project is done on the fictional data generated based on real world electronic store sales details for a fiscal year.